Banff in September: Weather, Fall Tips & Things to Do

 Stoney Trail is lit up with fall colours.

 If you are visiting Canmore, you can’t miss the Grassi Lakes hike.
-You’ll get an impressive view over the valley with it’s fall colours plus the stunning emerald-green lakes.
+You’ll get an impressive view over the valley with its fall colours plus the stunning emerald-green lakes.

 You never tire of the colour at Grassi Lakes in Canmore!